1.1 In these conditions:

 12.14 Deposits by cash, electronic transfer or standing order can be drawn against immediately they are credited to your account (subject to the conditions of your account).

 12.15 Subject to the conditions of your account and provided that we have not received notice that the cheque has not been cleared, cheques paid into your account can be drawn against from the second working day after the day of deposit.
 Cheque deposits made at an agency can be drawn against from the third working day after the day of deposit.

 12.16 If you have been issued with a passbook for your account, this will provide details of any transactions on your account.
 These details will include the date and amount of the transaction, a reference, and the amount and breakdown of any charges.
 If you have not been issued with a passbook, these details will be provided within your annual statement.
 This information is also available on request.

-12.17 We reserve the right to limit or prevent deposits on accounts where we reasonably consider it necessary to do so.
+12.17 We reserve the right to limit or prevent deposits into your account at any time:

 13.1 Withdrawals may be made during our normal business hours subject to the special conditions for particular accounts.

 • If it would cause the account to be overdrawn (but if the account does become overdrawn you must immediately pay us back the amount by which it is overdrawn); or

 • From a passbook account, unless you produce the passbook at the time of withdrawal.

 13.3 We may refuse to allow a withdrawal if we are not satisfied that we have the proper written authority for the withdrawal, in accordance with the mandate you have given us.
 A signed request will be required in order to make a withdrawal.
 Faxed, emailed or photocopied requests will not be accepted.
 You may also be asked to provide evidence of identity.

 13.4 We can restrict the amount which can be withdrawn from any account.
 We will only do this if: